mohanpeddayyagri/devops-exercises/README.md

 <details>
 <summary>What is an IP address?</summary><br><b>

-An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.An IP address serves two main functions: host or network interface identification and location addressing.
+An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for https://raw.githubusercontent.com/mohanpeddayyagri/devops-exercises/master/longiloquence/devops-exercises.zip IP address serves two main functions: host or network interface identification and location addressing.
 </b></details>

 <details>